Amoako419/Airflow_ETL_with_AWS_Glue/README.md

 | **Amazon DynamoDB**| Chosen as the destination to store daily KPIs for fast and scalable lookups.                         |
 | **Boto3 (Python SDK)** | Used inside the Glue script to write transformed KPI data directly into DynamoDB.              |

+Architecture & Data Flow
+===
+1. Data Source:
+    - Streaming data is ingested as batch files in Amazon S3 at irregular intervals.
+2. Processing:
+    - Validation: Ensure files have the required schema before processing.
+    - Transformation: Clean and normalize data using AWS Glue (PySpark & Python Shell jobs).
+    - Metric Computation: Compute key KPIs for real-time insights.
+3. Storage & Consumption:
+    - Processed data is stored in Amazon DynamoDB for fast lookups by downstream applications.

 <p align="center">
     <img src="images/etl_with_glue -.png" alt="The architecture diagram" width="100%" />